 - Failure to secure the site and equipment

-- Failure to post adequate warnings
+- Failure of employers to post adequate warnings

 - Repetitive actions or motions, resulting in repetitive stress injuries